2012 Summer Olympics: Sports

 Women's boxing was included in the programme for the first time, and 36 women competed in three weight classes.
 There was a special dispensation for the shooting events, which would otherwise have been illegal under UK gun law.
 In tennis, mixed doubles returned to the Olympic programme for the first time since 1924.

 London's bid featured the same 28 sports that had been included in other recent Summer Olympics, but the IOC voted to drop baseball and softball from the 2012 Games just two days after London had been selected as the host city.
 There was an appeal, but the IOC voted to uphold the decision, and the two sports were scheduled to be discontinued after their last appearance at the 2008 Olympics.
-The IOC then voted on whether or not to replace them; karate, squash, golf, roller sports and rugby sevens were considered.
+The IOC then voted on whether to replace them; karate, squash, golf, roller sports and rugby sevens were considered.
 Karate and squash were the two final nominees, but neither received enough votes to reach the required two-thirds majority.

 Although formal demonstration sports were eliminated after the 1992 Summer Olympics, special tournaments for non-Olympic sports can be run during the Games, such as the Wushu tournament at the 2008 Summer Olympics.
 There were attempts to run Twenty20 cricket and netball tournaments alongside the 2012 Games, but neither campaign was successful.